 Encapsulation stops moisture-related damage and associated structural problems that occur when framing members rot and deteriorate.
 By investing in crawl space encapsulation, you’ll also improve overall home energy efficiency and indoor air quality.

 Diagnosing and Fixing the Problem

-NSquare design techs are trained to expertly diagnose crawl space problems.
+NSquare project consultants are trained to expertly diagnose crawl space problems.
 They use highly specialized equipment that allows them to develop a solution tailored to your home’s unique needs.
 By the time the inspection is over, you’ll know exactly what caused the problem, exactly what it will take to fix it permanently and exactly how much it will cost to do so.

 Once a solution has been customized for your home, we pick a date for the job.
 At that time, a highly trained crew of technicians will install the solution, leaving your home fixed and protected for future generations — restoring its value, improving your family’s quality of life and giving you lasting peace of mind.